-- Typical macro functions can include: - Arming sequences: STAY, Night-STAY, INSTANT, or AWAY - Bypassing particular zone(s) - Activating relay(s) for turning on (or off) lights, fans, etc. - One macro can be assigned. - Macros can be activated only by users with authority levels authorized to perform the macro's function.
+- Typical macro functions can include: - Arming sequences: STAY, NIGHT-STAY, INSTANT, or AWAY - Bypassing particular zone(s) - Activating relay(s) for turning on (or off) lights, fans, etc. - Up to four (VISTA-20P Series) or two (VISTA-15P Series) macros can be assigned but no more than one macro to a key. - Macros can be activated only by users with authority levels authorized to perform the macro's function.

-NOTE: The installer must activate the desired function key before macros can be assigned.
+NOTE: The installer must activate the desired function key (using 57 Function key Menu Mode) before macros can be assigned.

 See the chart at the back of this manual for the key(s) assigned for macros.